neondatabase/website/content/docs/ai/ai-intro.md

 ## AI apps built with Neon

-Check out these applications built with Neon Postgres.
+AI applications built with Neon Postgres that you can reference as code examples or inspiration.

 <Admonition type="note" title="Feature your app here">
 To have your AI app featured here, post it to our **#showcase** channel on [Discord](https://discord.gg/92vNTzKDGp) for consideration.